thisiscam/klipper/docs/Load_Cell.md

 Load cells are calibrated using the `CALIBRATE_LOAD_CELL` command.
 This is an interactive calibration utility that walks you though a 3 step process:
-1. First you establishing the 0 value of the load cell with the `TARE` command.
+1. First use the `TARE` command to establish the zero force value.
 This is the `reference_tare_counts` config value.
-1. Next you apply a known load or force to the load cell and run the `CALIBRATE GRAMS=nnn` command.
+2. Next you apply a known load or force to the load cell and run the `CALIBRATE GRAMS=nnn` command.
 From this the `counts_per_gram` value is calculated.
+See [the next section](#applying-a-known-force-or-load) for some suggestions on how to do this.
-1. Finally use the `ACCEPT` command to save the results.
+3. Finally, use the `ACCEPT` command to save the results.

 You can cancel the calibration process at any time with `ABORT`.